 Red Flags Specific to Food Manufacturing

 Red flag #3: Excessive accommodation deductions.
-Some food factory employers deduct ¥30,000+/month for shared dorm rooms in low-rent rural areas.
-Cross-check the deduction against local rental rates.
+Some employers deduct accommodation costs that may be high compared with local rents, especially for shared dorm rooms in low-rent areas.
+Cross-check the deduction against local rental rates and ask exactly what is included (rent, utilities, furniture, maintenance).

 Frequently Asked Questions